Location: Central Midway

 Manufactured By: Traver Circle Swing Co. – New York City, New York

 At the turn of the 20th century, Lagoon was more of a place of relaxation than a place of excitement.
 The park was dominated by gardens and shady boweries.
 But the beginnings of what Lagoon would become were gradually taking hold.
-The first thrill rides, Shoot-The-Chutes and the Scenic Railway, opened in 1906.
+The first thrill rides were the Shoot-The-Chutes, opening and 1906, and a side-friction roller coaster called the Scenic Railway in 1907.
 Another popular new amusement of the era, the Traver Circle Swing was being installed in many parks across the world at the time.
 An ad in the Street Railway Journal boasted the ride’s cost-efficiency and high-visibility.

 The ride was designed by Harry Traver who took inspiration for the device from watching seagulls flying around the mast of a ship.
 It was a fairly simple ride consisting of a tower about 80 feet tall with gondolas attached by cables to arms at the top.
 After loading, the ride would spin and the gondolas would fly outward with the centrifugal force.